Kuvick1337/uModeler/README.md

 ## Todos

-* add remote import from uLearn (can be done as soon as details about REST interfae are known)
+* add remote import from uLearn
 * rework URLs in Init.js from localhost to a DNS name (e.g. umodeler.ce.jku.at)
-* after save to uLearn the onError dialogue appears.
-What must the response look like to make it ok?
+* rework URLS in _ULearnController.java_ to link to the production instance
+* add a favicon
+* encrypt clients uLearn password (currently transferred only URL-encoded -> basically plain text)
+* there seems to be an issue with the onError function of the mxXMLRequest, thus errors on save are not displayed
+    - if the login fails, no error message is displayed
+    - if the save to Ulearn fails  (e.g. submission timeframe already over), nothing is displayed

 # Documentation